Student Question About How To Apply Keysignatues of Modes To Soloing.

 Step 2: and the note on the 5th fret is A, which is the 7th of Bb.

-Conclusion: I need to play A Locrian (because I need to play the same notes like a Bb major scale, since that major scale has the same notes like Eb Lydian.
+Conclusion: I need to play A Locrian (because I need to play the same notes like a Bb major scale since that major scale has the same notes as Eb Lydian.

 Is my thinking correct on this?

 I know I have to think in terms of notes but just wanted to make sure that I am thinking in the right direction on this.

 There’s a couple of things I would change in that thought process.